-Applications are due by 5:00 PM on the first Friday in October and first Friday in February.
+Applications are due by 5 p.m. on Friday, October 22, 2021 (New Date) and first Friday in February.
 Decisions will be made within one month of the submission deadlines.
 Applications should be submitted well in advance of the travel dates.

 Applications received in the interval between deadlines will be considered under extraordinary circumstances, for travel to particularly prestigious conferences where invitations were received after the travel grant program deadline, but travel will occur before the next review cycle.
 Department and college funding sources must be completely exhausted for consideration off-cycle.
 Award amounts may be limited due to availability of funds.
 Please contact the Vice Provost for Research prior to submission of an application to be reviewed off-cycle.

-Proposals are routed to the Associate Vice Provost for Research via the Workflow process through the applicant’s Department Chair and Dean’s Office.
+Proposals are routed to the Vice Provost for Research via the Workflow process through the applicant’s Department Chair and Dean’s Office.
 These approvals indicate that the proposed conference travel merits support, but that the applicant has exhausted Departmental/College/Center/Institute funds typically allocated for faculty travel at this stage in the applicant’s academic career.

-Proposals will be evaluated by a committee of tenured and CNT faculty from across the University, appointed by the Associate Vice Provost for Research.
+Proposals will be evaluated by a committee of tenured and CNT faculty from across the University, appointed by the Vice Provost for Research.
 Committee members will typically serve for three years.

 Awards are intended to cover the full cost of participation, including registration fees, transportation, lodging, and meals, subject to the University’s Travel and Business Expense policies.
 In general, awards are anticipated to be less than $2,500.
 Requests for support in excess of $2,500 will be considered, but must have exceptionally strong justification.
 The committee will evaluate all proposed costs for reasonableness.